 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-While making Eggs Benedict for two is a bit time-consuming, you can make the sauce and poach the eggs ahead of time.
-Using crisp rounds of bread and julienned ham makes this version of Eggs Benedict easier to eat (and I think, better) than the traditional English muffin and Canadian bacon.
+While making eggs benedict for two is a bit time-consuming, you can make the sauce and poach the eggs ahead of time.
+Using crisp rounds of bread and julienned ham makes this version of Eggs Benedict easier to eat (and we think, better) than the traditional English muffin and Canadian bacon.

-- Heat a medium-sized skillet over medium-low heat.
-Add the bread rounds and fry until bread is golden brown, about 3-5 minutes.
+Heat a medium-sized skillet over medium-low heat.
+Add the bread rounds and fry until bread is golden brown, about 3 to 5 minutes.
 Flip the rounds over and fry the other side until golden brown.
 When the bread is browned on both sides, remove from pan and place on the prepared rack.
 Place in the warm oven.

-- Place two rounds of bread on each of two plates.
+Place 2 rounds of bread on each of 2 plates.
 Top each slice with a quarter of the ham and a poached egg.
 Top with Hollandaise and garnish with the optional herbs, if using.